lamont/blog/index.md

-## Welcome to a random collection of my thoughts
+## Welcome to an unordered collection of things I felt were worth sharing.

 I'm just experimenting, wanted to use Jekyll, then figured out GitHub Pages would let me play with it for free.